abdulbasit656/Bio_Med_Phantom_Robot/README.md

 # Bio_Med_Phantom_Robot

+Design of a reaching task and of a controller for a planar manipulator using different force fields

 ## REACHING TASK

 a) Read the encoders and the end effector Cartesian position (x, y, z) using the Phantom Simulink block.
 Use VR toolbox to display a cursor on a screen corresponding to the end effector position and to display the position of the target.
 Both target and cursor will have a circular shape and the cursor will be smaller than the target (an example of WRL file is attached)